padiazg/padiazg.github.io/content/posts/numerical-root-finding-part2.md

 Continuing our series on root-finding algorithms, this article delves deeper into the **Bisection** (linear convergence), **Newton-Raphson** (quadratic convergence), and **Secant** (super linear convergence) methods.
 Each of these algorithms has unique strengths, making them suitable for different scenarios.
 To illustrate their application, we will use the example of calculating the square root of a number—a simple yet insightful problem.

- I know using an approximation algorithm to calculate a square root might seem excessive, but please bear with me along this article.
-I chose the square root because the function is straightforward, and its derivative is relatively simple to calculate, allowing us to work through the exercises with greater ease.
+Using an approximation algorithm to calculate a square root might seem excessive, but please bear with me throughout this article.
+I chose the square root because the function is straightforward, and its derivative is relatively simple to calculate, allowing us to work through the exercises more easily.

 $$
 \begin{align}
 x&=\sqrt{m} &\text{define x as the square root of m} \\